By using this site, you agree to the Privacy Policy and Terms of Use.

 SHARE

 If a stablecoin loses its peg, it faces a massive sell-off from the holders, which, if severe, could crash its price.
-This happens because people invest in stablecoins to keep the value of their assets pegged to some fiat currency, such as the US Dollar or the Euro.
-A de-peg in that scenario results in an absolute loss without the ability to make a profit, making the stablecoin non-desirable.
+This happens because people invest in stable to keep the value of their assets pegged to some fiat currency, such as the US Dollar or the Euro.
+A de-peg in that scenario results in an absolute loss without the ability to make a profit, making the stable non-desirable.

 Contents